AnanyaGubba/Voice-Authentication-System/README.md

 # Voice-Authentication-System
-This project implements a simple voice authentication system which trains an SVM (Support Vector Machine) classifier to distinguish between a user's voice and others.
-The system supports user enrollment and voice-based authentication using .wav files.
+This project implements a basic voice-based authentication system leveraging machine learning techniques.
+It uses audio feature extraction (MFCC and its derivatives) to model and recognize a specific speaker’s voice.
+The system enables a user to enroll with their voice and then authenticate future voice inputs using a trained Support Vector Machine (SVM) classifier.

+The application is ideal for exploring the fundamentals of speaker recognition and machine learning-based audio processing.

 # 🧑‍💻 Tech Stack Used
 Programming Language: Python